adaptyteam/adapty-docs/versioned_docs/version-3.0/migration-to-adapty-sdk-v3.md

 ## Remove AdaptyUI SDK

-1. AdaptyUI becomes a module in SAdapty SDK, so please remove `adapty_ui_flutter` from your  `pubspec.yaml` file:
+1. AdaptyUI becomes a module in Adapty SDK, so please remove `adapty_ui_flutter` from your  `pubspec.yaml` file:

    ```diff
    dependencies: